trufflesuite/truffle/packages/hdwallet-provider/README.md

 // Or, alternatively pass in a zero-based address index. provider = new HDWalletProvider(mnemonic, "http://localhost:8545", 5);

+// If you want to omit `addressIndex` but pass `numberOfAddresses` provider = new HDWalletProvider(mnemonic, "http://localhost:8545", undefined, 4);

 // Or, use your own hierarchical derivation path provider = new HDWalletProvider(mnemonic, "http://localhost:8545", 5, 1, true, "m/44'/137'/0'/0/");